-The IPTC tags can be attached to the RAW images taken with an EOS-1D.
-The owner's name and the date/time data is automatically included in the IPTC information as part of the data specified in the camera setup functions settings in the [Basic Settings] tab sheet in the [Camera Settings] dialog box. (→6-4) The specified IPTC information can also be saved or viewed on your computer.
+The IPTC tags can be attached to the RAW images taken with the camera.
+The owner's name and the date/time data is automatically included in the IPTC information as part of the data specified in the camera setup functions settings in the [Basic Settings] tab sheet in the [Camera Settings] dialog box. (→4-3) The specified IPTC information can also be saved or read on your computer.